-The programming model presented by the Microkit API is extremely simple; all abstractions are summarised in Figure 1.1, (Section 5.2 will provide additional details).
+The programming model presented by the Microkit API is extremely simple; we only require four abstractions as introduced below and summarised in Figure 1.1.
+(Section 5.2 will provide additional details.)

 Figure 1.1: Microkit abstractions at a glance